Navigating life with C3G or primary IC-MPGN

 Watch how Chase and his mom navigate life with C3G

-Current management approaches are limited in their ability to directly treat C3G and primary IC-MPGN
+Current management approaches attempt to address different aspects of C3G and primary IC-MPGN

-Because C3G and primary IC-MPGN are rare, complex, and limited to symptom management, it is clear that more research and work need to be done
+Because C3G and primary IC-MPGN are rare, complex, and affect people of all ages, it is clear that more research and work need to be done

 A kidney transplant can restore function but is not a cure